manpas-thebreathinghuman/Utensil-civ/README.md

-Idk how to get the units to get promotions
+Idk how to get the units to get promotions.
-It won't work help ;-;
+Idk it won't work help ;-;